Expat Guilt: How to Stay Close While Afar

 To include your friends and family in your new life abroad, it can also be nice to send a few small gifts with your letter — cultural snacks and scenic postcards are always well received.
 Your friend will feel included in your new life and appreciate the time you put into staying in touch.

 It’s often said the fondest memories are made while gathered around the table, and just because you are away from your loved ones doesn’t mean you can’t spend mealtimes together.

 A fun way to get together virtually can be to video-call your loved ones and cook together!
 Choose a recipe you’ll all enjoy ahead of time and call when you are ready to start cooking.
 This can also be a great way to find time on a busy schedule to talk as you would be using the time to cook and eat anyway.

 A fun feature many streaming services are offering is the option to watch a film in parallel to other people!
 You can play a film at the same time and chat along while watching.
 This is a great way to spend time with friends from afar, especially if you’re too tired from a long day for intense communication!

 Despite your best efforts, in the end, it is natural that distance will cause some flames to dim, and this is not something that you should blame yourself for.
 Friendship is a two-way street and both parties need to make an effort to stay connected.
 If you realize you aren’t as close with someone as you used to be, don’t let the guilt come flooding back.
 If you miss them, get back in touch, it’s as easy as calling them!

-If you find yourself not pining after their company then just let the friendship go.
+If you find yourself not pining after their company, then it might be time to let the friendship go.
 You can’t stay in touch with everyone you’ve ever met.
 Can you remember all your friends from first grade?
 While they may have had a positive effect on your life it’s okay to not long for the company of your old friends.